JasperSnoek/spearmint/README.md

 Using the `--driver=local` flag will run Spearmint on a single machine with potentially many cores.
 This driver simply spawns a new process on the current machine to run a new experiment.
 This does not allow you to distribute across multiple machines, however.

+### Web Status Page
+Running spearmint with the flag `-w` will spawn a local web server that will display useful info and statistics about your optimization run in a much more interpretable and intuitive interface than the command line.
+Spearmint will provide a link to the status page that you can simply paste into a browser window.

 Running the basic code: Spearmint-lite
 ---------------------------------------